Irish loan funds: Early years (1720–1822)

-The Act also said borrowers had "been raised from poverty and despair to comparative comfort and confidence, and saved from being a charge on the Poor Rate or Mendicity Institution."
+The act also said borrowers had "been raised from poverty and despair to comparative comfort and confidence, and saved from being a charge on the Poor Rate or Mendicity Institution."

 The loan funds were attractive to middle-class women depositors because of their charitable nature, and convenient for women living in small towns far from commercial banks.

 The Derry Sermon Charity, founded by the ladies of the Pery family, began to make small loans to the poor in the 1770s.

 In 1839 the Letterkenny Loan Fund committee had seven women out of seventeen members.
 All the committee members were women in the O'Brien's Bridge Association for Bettering the Condition of the Poor in the Adjoining Districts of Tipperary, Limerick and Clare.

 A witness told the 1855 Select Committee on Loan Fund Societies that "an old lady smuggled in a sum of money which she said she did not wish her husband to know she possessed".

 In the spring of 1822 many people in the west and south of Ireland suffered from famine caused by rain damage to the previous season's potato crop.
 The worst affected provinces were Connacht and western Munster.

 Many died when fever spread in June of that year.

 At this time tenant farmers were often burdened with rental arrears and there was a lack of work for the growing population.

 About a million people became dependent on government relief provided by a central committee in Dublin Castle and distributed through local committees.

-Public works such as roads, canals and harbors were started to provide jobs for the poor.
+Public works such as roads, canals and harbours were started to provide jobs for the poor.

 Growth and regulation (1823–1838)

 A relief committee was formed in London in 1822, and raised £311,081 to assist the starving poor.

 From the residue, the committee appropriated £55,185 to be lent at interest to the industrious poor in the counties of Clare, Cork, Galway, Leitrim, Limerick, Mayo, Roscommon, Sligo and Tipperary.

 Trustees were appointed in each county, subject to the board of directors of the Irish Reproductive Loan Fund Institution in London.

 The trustees in turn lent money to local committees or associations.

 Some of the money was also spent to promote agricultural schools in the provinces of Munster and Connacht.

-In 1823 an act of parliament was passed to regulate the new loan fund societies and those already operating in Ireland.
+The Charitable Loan Societies (Ireland) Act 1823 (4 Geo.
+4. c.
+32) was passed to regulate the new loan fund societies and those already operating in Ireland.